collectionspace/cspace-ui.js/docs/configuration/ColumnConfiguration.md

 ```
 formatValue: (data: Immutable.Map | Immutable.List | string) => string
 ```
 A function to use to format values in the column.
 The function accepts the value, and returns a string, which will be displayed.
-When the advanced search condition is defined in a configurer function, useful formatting functions are provided in the configuration context passed to the configurer, under the `formatHelpers` property.
+When the column is defined in a [configurer function](./README.md#configurer-function), useful formatting functions are provided in the [configuration context](./ConfigurationContext.md) passed to the configurer, under the [`formatHelpers`](./ConfigurationContext.md#formathelpers-object) property.

 If `formatValue` is not defined, values in the column will be displayed as strings with no formatting applied.